 Another thing to note is that sometimes your card will not work at certain ATM’s and will be rejected.
 Just try it in another machine before worrying that something is wrong with your card.
 Also keep in mind that some of the smaller towns like Inle Lake might be more difficult to get cash so I recommend bringing enough with you for the duration of your stay there.

-Best Time to Go to Myanmar
+Myanmar Weather: Best Time to Go

 There are three different seasons in Myanmar.
 From October to around March is their dry, winter season.
 I went in November and the temperature during the day would get quite warm but at night it was cool and pleasant.
 There will be a brief time when it becomes very hot and that is from March to May.